CarterA/Tribo/Readme.md

 ### General To-Do List ###

-- Publishing.
-The app should be able to publish the generated site to any FTP server.
-An option to deploy to GitHub Pages would also be nice.
-Possibilities for implementing this include using ConnectionKit, which I haven't looked at in a while, or wrapping Rsync with an `NSTask`.
 - New site creation.
 A document-based app should really be able to create new documents.
 This may go along with making the Tribo format into a package/bundle instead of just a folder, but I'm still not sure I want to go that route.
 - Bare-bones Markdown editor.
 It seems like a bit of a cop-out to just say "edit posts in your favorite Markdown editor!" since the best ones aren't free.
 This is a big project though, so I'm keeping my eye out for an embeddable editor that I could just drop in (I know that's a lot to ask, but hey!).
 - iCloud syncing.
 If I go the package route I described before, then the packages could be synced between computers via iCloud.
 This also brings up the next point...